oleg121203/AI-SYSTEMS/README.md

    * Makes decisions about task reassignment in case of errors.
    * Tracks the number of refinement attempts and determines when manual intervention is needed.

+## Communication Protocol

+The system uses a robust API-based communication protocol with these key components:

+1. **MCP API Endpoints**:
+   * Task management: `/subtask`, `/task/{role}`, `/report`
+   * Structure management: `/structure`, `/file_content`
+   * Status reporting: `/ai3/repo_cleared`, `/ai3/structure_creation_completed`, `/ai3/structure_setup_completed`
+   * Test recommendations: `/test_recommendation`
+   * System management: `/start_ai1`, `/stop_ai1`, etc.

+2. **WebSocket Updates**:
+   * Real-time status updates to connected clients
+   * Task status changes
+   * Structure updates
+   * Chart data for visualization

+3. **File Operation Safety**:
+   * Path sanitization to prevent directory traversal
+   * Automatic handling of directory path edge cases
+   * Proper file creation and error recovery

+## Error Handling and Recovery

+The system implements robust error handling mechanisms:

+1. **Provider Fallback System**:
+   * Multiple LLM providers are tried in sequence for critical operations
+   * If a primary provider fails, secondary providers are used
+   * Default templates are provided as final fallback options

+2. **File Operation Safety**:
+   * Intelligent handling of file paths with trailing slashes
+   * Creation of appropriate index files for directories
+   * Path validation and sanitization

+3. **API Communication Resilience**:
+   * Retry logic for API requests
+   * Error tracking and reporting
+   * Graceful degradation when services are unavailable

+4. **Resource Management**:
+   * Proper cleanup of resources (e.g., closing aiohttp sessions)
+   * Memory usage monitoring
+   * Rate limiting to prevent API overload

 ## Areas for Improvement

 The current implementation has several areas that need improvement:

 ### Web Interface
-* The visualization interface for the development process needs to be completed
+* The visualization interface for the development process needs to be enhanced with more detailed metrics
-* Dashboard for monitoring task queues, test results, and system status needs enhancement
-* Real-time updates via WebSockets need to be fully implemented
+* Real-time updates via WebSockets need further optimization for large projects

 ### GitHub Integration
 * GitHub Actions for automated code testing needs to be fully implemented
 * Repository dispatch events need to be properly triggered and handled

-### Error Handling
-* More robust error handling and recovery mechanisms need to be implemented
-* Automatic recovery from process failures needs enhancement

 ### Monitoring and Logging
-* Comprehensive logging system needs improvement
-* Better visualization of system state and progress
+* More comprehensive visualization of system state and progress
+* Advanced log analysis for better error prediction

 ### Multi-Repository Structure
 * Better separation between the main system repository and the generated project repository